NVIDIA/aistore/authn/README.md

 ## Getting started

-AuthN server is installed as a part of DFC cluster but it is disabled by default.
-It requires to set a few environment variables before depoying a cluster.
-Environment variables used by the deployment script to set up the AuthN server:
+Environment variables used by the deployment script to setup AuthN server:

 | Variable | Default value | Description |
 |---|---|---|